-When it comes to how we do church as a gathering fellowship, we hold to three biblical purposes and seven governing values that guide our practices and focuses as a fellowship.
+When it comes to how we do church, we hold to the following four biblical purposes and seven governing values that guide our practices and focuses as a church.

-1. We seek to be a church where one can come to “grow in the grace and knowledge of our Lord and Savior Jesus Christ” (2 Peter 3:18),
+1. We seek to be a church where one can safely, without denominational bias, “grow in the grace and knowledge of our Lord and Savior Jesus Christ” (2 Peter 3:18),

-2. We seek to be a church where we continue “steadfastly in the apostles’ doctrine and fellowship, and in breaking of bread, and in prayers” (Acts 2:42),
+2. We seek to be a church where focus on the New Testament essentials of “steadfastly in the apostles’ doctrine and fellowship, and in breaking of bread, and in prayers” (Acts 2:42),

 3. We seek to be a church where we believe our Lord’s promise that “where two or three are gathered together in my name, there am I in the midst of them” (Matthew 18:20),